 I was looking for the big D23 expo sign featured in the picture above.
 This was located by the big fountain outside of the main part of the convention center where the show floor and all of the panels were being held.
 There will be a line all day long but if you want to grab a quick photo you can climb up the fountain as I did.

 I did a lot of research for my first D23 expo.
 And honestly, the information I found did very little to set up me for success.
 That is why I decided to create this post to try and provide some of the information that I was trying so hard to find.
-One thing to keep in mind is since this convention happens every other year there is a possibility that things will change between the 2019 and the 2021 convention.
+One thing to keep in mind is since this convention happens every other year there is a possibility that things will change between the 2019 and future conventions.

 How to Prepare For the D23 Expo

 Get your tickets as far in advance as you can.
 The earlier you purchase your tickets the more money you will save.
 D23 Gold members not only get a discount on tickets to the expo but also get priority access to the lines at the event.
 Membership to D23 is best for those living close to Disneyland or Walt Disney World as that is where most of the events take place.
 Being a member during the year of the expo is the best way to get the most out of your membership.
 A one day ticket purchased one month before the 2019 expo went for $94.

 For the 2019 expo, one of the biggest advantages to getting your tickets in advance was getting to register for the Show Pass, Store Pass and

 A lot of my research warned me how freezing the convention center was and how I should dress warmly.
 Well, that only turned out to be true half of the time.
 I found myself taking my jacket on and off throughout the day.
 Definitely bring a jacket with you but feel free to wear whatever you would like.
 Most likely you’ll feel warm or cold off and on throughout the day depending on where you are.
 Hall D23 and the Expo Arena were the spots where I was the coldest.
 The show floor was where I found myself the warmest.